uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: The filename of the video file

 Use camelCasing to include the following information in the following order: gameTitlePlatformEditionReleaseYearClipTitleID.
-An example of such a filmename is rogue1985StartingANewGame00011.mp4.
+An example of such a filename is rogue1985StartingANewGame00011.mp4.
 Abbreviate the clip's title to avoid long filenames.

 *text input field; format: gameTitlePlatformEditionReleaseYearClipTitleID.extension* [R]